Adam Zalužanský of Zalužany: Contributions to medicine and botany

 Zalužanský was one of the early botanists who attempted to place plants in an evolutionary sequence and determined that mosses and fungi were simpler forms.
 He was also a pioneer in the examination of plant sexuality in his chapter "De sexu plantarum" where he stated that plants had male and female parts sometimes on separate plants (taking the example of the date palm, Phoenix dactylifera) and sometimes on the same plant.
 His work was examined by Linnaeus although his name was incorrectly spelled.
 His book Methodi herbariae libri tres (1592) also included dichotomous branching keys to groups of plants.

 Along with Adam Huber, he conducted among the rare human body dissections of the period.
-This was however not done in public as by a later physician Jan Jesenius (Jan Jesenský, 1566–1621) who was, for his participation in Protestant reform, sentenced to death by beheading and put on public display.
+This was however not done in public as by a later medical doctor Jan Jesenius (Jan Jesenský, 1566–1621) who was, for his participation in Protestant reform, sentenced to death by beheading and put on public display.